Business units

 - verification of First Nation interests in support of land claim activity and litigation

-Subsurface Contracts
+Subsurface contracts

 - drafting and issuing subsurface contracts (subsurface leases, permits, disposal and injection leases) and amendments in accordance with negotiated terms and conditions and with federal government regulations